Follow TV Tropes

 • The Abydos district, once the largest and most populous district in all of Kivotos, has been rendered into a Ghost Town thanks to rampant sandstorms and desertification burying most of the city under sand.
 What few residents and students are left cling on to the remaining habitable areas of the district even as the sand and Abydos' creditors steadily encroach on them.

-• Easily Forgiven: The Sensei forgives Problem Solver 68 for accidentally destroying Serika's place of work and even an entire city block, because the Sensei knows it was accidental.
-The Sensei even parts ways with them on somewhat good terms.
+• In Volume 1, Sensei forgives Problem Solver 68 for accidentally destroying Serika's place of work and even an entire city block, because they know it was accidental.
+Sensei even parts ways with them on somewhat good terms.

-• They're also quick to accept Saori's frantic request for their help in rescuing Atsuko, despite Saori having spent the past 2 Chapters as the Sensei's enemy and even being the one to shoot them in Chapter 3.
-They even turn down Saori's offer of attaching an explosive collar to ensure her loyalty, smashing the detonator and offering help regardless, solely because Saori is a student in need.
+• In Volume 3, Chapter 4, Sensei is quick to accept Saori's frantic request for their help in rescuing Atsuko, despite Saori having spent the past two chapters as their enemy and even being the one to shoot them in Chapter 3.
+They go so far as to turn down Saori's offer of attaching an explosive collar to ensure her loyalty, smashing the detonator and offering help regardless, solely because Saori is a student in need.

 • Enemy Mine: